Asadali1223/Codesoft_Intership/README.md

 - **Level 1:** Web Development Fundamentals
 - **Level 2:** Advanced JavaScript-Based Web Applications

-All projects are developed with original code and follow CodSoft guidelines.
+All projects in this repository are developed using original code and follow CodSoft guidelines.

 ---